rambasnet/CPP-Fundamentals/README.md

 # C++ Fundamentals
 - Jupyter Notebooks for Learning Computer Science Foundational Concepts (CS1) using C++
-- Most chapters of notebooks are based on the open source textbook: Think C++ by Allen B. Downey
+- Most of the contents are based on the open source textbook: Think C++ by Allen B. Downey
 - PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)